Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Lastly, I found that compared to Duolingo, Memrise is better at using natural language and phrases.
 With Duolingo, this seems to be a lingering complaint among consumers and I even noticed it a couple times myself.

 Now to play devil’s advocate, it does seem like Duolingo has improved in this area as of late, but you still occasionally come across an awkward sentence or phrase that sort of makes you do a double take.
-A couple examples of unnatural sentences or incorrect translations I noticed within the forums were “the bed is food” and “it called my fat”.

 Now that you have an idea of what Memrise brings to the table, let’s talks about the strengths of the Duolingo app/program.